mei-friend/mei-friend.github.io/_docs/advanced/annotation.md

     <figcaption class="figure-caption">The 'enrichment panel' (highlighter) icon at the top-right corner of the interface may be used to open and close the annotation panel. </figcaption>
 </figure>

-The enrichment panel has four tabs -- `Annotation Tools` to generate annotations, `Markup Tools`  to create editorial observations in and interventions to the text, `List` to obtain a quick overview of the annotations currently present within your encoding and an option to log in to Solid.
+The enrichment panel has four tabs -- `Annotation Tools` to generate annotations, `Markup Tools`  to create editorial observations in and interventions to the text, `List` to obtain a quick overview of the annotations currently present within your encoding and an option to log in to `Solid`.

 ### Tools for making annotations
 To generate inline annotations using mei-friend, you must first [select one or more score elements]({{ site.base_url }}/docs/basic/inserting/#selecting-elements) that you wish to annotate.
 Note that [each element must possess a valid `@xml:id` attribute]({{ site.base_url }}/docs/basic/manipulating/#add-ids-to-or-remove-from-mei-encoding) in order to be annotated.